-Navigate the snow-covered valleys through the forests on-board a sled pulled by dogs for a unique and magical experience!
+Navigate the snow-covered valleys on a sled pulled by dogs for a unique, magical experience – an ideal excursion for families!

 How long has dog sledding existed?